vpsx/cogwheel/README.md

 - [InCommon Federation Manager](https://spaces.at.internet2.edu/display/federation/Federation+Manager)
 - [InCommon docs: Add a service provider](https://spaces.at.internet2.edu/display/federation/federation-manager-add-sp)

-Signing and encryption certificates and keys for the SP should be generated according to [these instructions](https://spaces.at.internet2.edu/display/federation/Key+Generation).
+The SP registration form will require that you provide signing and encryption certificates and keys for the SP.
+These should be generated according to [these instructions](https://spaces.at.internet2.edu/display/federation/Key+Generation).
 You can use the same set for both signing and encryption.
-Save these in the top level directory with the following names:
+Save the certs and keys in the top level directory with the following names:
 `sp-encrypt-cert.pem`, `sp-encrypt-key.pem`, `sp-signing-cert.pem`,
 `sp-signing-key.pem`.